-3 credit hours Prerequisites: Undergraduate course in taxation businesses, taxable and tax-free reorganization, and an overview of the estate and gift taxes.
+3 credit hours Prerequisites: Undergraduate course in taxation and ACC 505 A study of income tax situations involving corporation and partnership taxation, including the tax effects on the different forms of businesses, taxable and tax-free reorganization, and an overview of the estate and gift taxes.
 Emphasis is on tax planning and research.